-Presbyterians believe that all persons are called to ministry in their communities, however particular forms of leadership are needed for the work of the church.
-Presbyterians understand a call to ministry to have three parts: 1) an inner sense of call, 2) a community that tests this sense of call and 3) a call from a community to serve in a particular place.
+Presbyterians believe that all persons are called to ministry in their communities; however, particular forms of leadership are needed for the work of the church.
+Presbyterians understand a call to ministry to have three parts: 1) an inner sense of call through the leading of God’s Spirit, 2) a community that tests this sense of call and 3) a call from a community to serve in a particular place.

-A person who feels called by God to be a Presbyterian minister, known as a minister of the Word and Sacrament, begins by expressing that desire to a church’s session (governing board).
-The person must be an active member of the church for at least six months before this can happen.
-If the session agrees, the request proceeds to the Committee on Preparation for Ministry of the church’s presbytery (regional governing body).
+A person who feels called by God to be a Presbyterian minister, also known as a “teaching elder” or “minister of the Word and Sacrament,” begins by expressing that desire to a church’s session (governing board).
+The person must be a member of that church, and have been active in its worship life and ministry to its community for at least six months.
+If based on its experience of the person through this shared ministry the session agrees the individual may be called by God to a particular ministry, the request proceeds to a committee of the church’s presbytery (regional governing body) that works with people to deepen their understanding of God’s call and to develop their gifts for ministry.
 There follows an “inquiry” period, during which the person explores the implications of becoming a minister together with the session and the presbytery committee.
-The inquiry phase normally lasts two years.
-Its purpose is to determine the person’s suitability for ordination as a minister of the Word and Sacrament.
+Its purpose is to determine the person’s suitability for ordained ministry in the Presbyterian Church (USA).

-Routinely, candidates have a college undergraduate degree (usually four years) and complete a seminary degree (usually three years).
-In addition, candidates must pass national exams that demonstrate their competence in the fields of theology, Bible (including content and a working knowledge of Greek and Hebrew), church polity and worship and sacraments.
+Unless a presbytery decides to make accommodations for particular life experience, candidates are required have a college undergraduate degree (usually four years) and complete a seminary degree (usually three years).
+In addition, candidates must pass national exams that demonstrate their competence in the fields of theology, Bible (including content and the interpretation of Scripture utilizing a working knowledge of Greek and Hebrew), church polity, and worship and sacraments.